dtosidis/Variable-neighborhood-search/README.md

 # Variable Neighborhood
-Variable Neighborhood Search p-median problem
+Variable neighborhood search for the p-median problem